Megadeth: Artistry

+Musical style and instrumentation

+Megadeth are a thrash metal band.
+They have also been categorized as speed metal.
+According to Philip Trapp of Loudwire, the band were erroneously labeled as a death metal band by The New York Times in 1990.
+He said: "Now, Megadeth can most certainly be associated with the rise of speed metal, seeing as how the [band] did their best to top Metallica's top speed in the '80s.
+But perhaps in trying to purposely distill heavy metal's elements down too much, the Times threw too many genre tags at too wide an assortment of metal bands."

 Mustaine is the band's primary songwriter.
 He develops songs starting with a particular riff that, with modifications, becomes the central part of the song.
 He has said that song fragments are composed separately, and then the band makes a compact structure from them.
 Drummer Shawn Drover stated that Mustaine had saved many riffs over the years and that some recent material is based on those demo recordings.
 Ellefson stated that the band constantly creates new material, and that making a recording begins with exchanging ideas after which the band enters the studio and discusses the concept, direction, artwork, and song titles.
 The lyrics are usually written after the music is arranged.
 Discussing the band's lyrics, Mustaine said that many of the themes are derived from literature, such as the novels of George Orwell.